nightroman/FarNet/FSharpFar/README.md

 ***
 ## <a id="editor"/> Editor services

 Editor services are automatically available for F# files opened in editors.
 If files are not self-contained then use the configuration file `*.fs.ini` in the same directory.
-Specify the required source files and references, normally in the main section `[fsc]` with some tweaks in `[etc]`.
+Specify source files and references, normally in `[fsc]`.

 **Code completion**